CIMR-Algos/SoilMoisture_ATBD/book/_build/html/_sources/baseline_algorithm_definition.md

 where θ represents the CIMR incidence angle, while ε denotes the soil layer's complex dielectric constant.

-It is important to note that an increase in soil moisture is accompanied by a proportional increase in the soil dielectric constant.
+It is important to note that an increase in soil moisture is accompanied by a proportional increase in the soil dielectric constant (ε).
 For instance, liquid water has a dielectric constant of 80, while dry soil possesses a dielectric constant of 5.
 Furthermore, it should be acknowledged that a low dielectric constant is not uniquely indicative of dry soil conditions.
 Frozen soil, regardless of water content, exhibits a dielectric constant similar to that of dry soil.
 Consequently, a freeze/thaw flag is required to resolve this ambiguity.
 Since TB is proportional to emissivity for a given surface soil temperature, TB decreases as soil moisture increases.
+In the CIMR algorithm, ε is expressed as a function of SM, soil clay fraction and soil temperature using the model developed by Mironov {cite:o}`mironov2012`.

 This relationship between soil moisture and soil dielectric constant (and consequently microwave emissivity and brightness temperature) establishes the basis for passive remote sensing of soil moisture.
-With CIMR observations of TB and information on T_s and T_c, H_R, and ω_p from ancillary sources, soil moisture (SM) and as explained in the "Retrieval Method" section.
+With CIMR observations of TB and information on T_s and T_c, H_R, and ω_p from ancillary sources, soil moisture (SM) and vegetation optical depth (VOD) can be retrieved.
+The procedure for this retrieval is detailed in the following section, 'Retrieval Method'.

 ### Retrieval Method

 Prior to implementing the soil moisture retrieval, a preliminary step is to perform a water body correction to the brightness temperature data for cases where a significant percentage of the grid cells contain open water.
 As it is well known, brightness temperature values notably decrease when the water fraction increases {cite:p}`Ulaby2014`, leading to an overestimation of the retrieved SM values {cite:p}`ye2015` and inducing artificial seasonal cycles of VOD {cite:p}`bousquet2021`.
 It is therefore important to correct the CIMR brightness temperatures for the presence of water, to the extent feasible, prior to using them as inputs to the Level-2 Soil Moisture retrieval.
 This correction needs to be performed at Level1-B using the CIMR Hydrology Target mask ([RD-1] MRD-854), before the optimal interpolation or re-gridding process.
 The hydrology target mask will include information from both permanent and transitory water surfaces that shall be identified with the surface water seasonality information provided by the CIMR Surface Water Fraction (SWF) product as well as ancillary information.

 The procedure to acquire soil moisture (SM) and vegetation optical depth (VOD, also denoted as τ) requires the minimization of the cost function F, as shown in {eq}`cost_fun`.
+The method to minimize F is the Trust Region Reflective (TRR) algorithm {cite:p}`branch1999subspace`.

 ```{math}
 :label: cost_fun